Bibi Blocksberg (film): Plot

-The young witch Bibi Blocksberg is to be awarded the Witch's Ball by the Witch Council because of her special achievements in saving two children from death in flames, which you actually only get at the age of 15.
-Of course, Bibi and her mother Barbara Blocksberg are extremely proud.
-Her father Bernhard Blocksberg, on the other hand, is rather critical of the whole thing because he is looked at askance at work because he has two witches in his family.
+The young witch Bibi Blocksberg is to be awarded the Witch's Ball, usually only received at the age of 15, by the Witch Council because of her special achievements in saving two children from death in flames.
+Bibi and her mother Barbara are proud, but her father Bernhard Blocksberg is critical of the award because of the attention it brings to the witches in his family, making him unpopular at work.

 Nevertheless, the two witches don't let their joy at the award ceremony be spoiled.
 But the evil witch Rabia is jealous of Bibi's success.
 In her opinion, a witch who grows up in the purely human, i.e. non-witch society, should not receive the honor of being awarded the witch's ball.
 She deliberately drops Bibi's ball and has to give her own witch's ball to Bibi instead.
 However, Rabia's witch ball contains the formula for a stolen magic potion that promises eternal youth, and without the formula Rabia cannot prepare the magic potion.

 Rabia then swears revenge on the Blocksberg family and tries to regain the crystal ball by any means she can.